-Did you see that?
 You cannot serve God and mammon.
 It can't be done.
-If you choose to serve God, then you must be willing to sacrifice everything - including money.
-However, if you sell out God in exchange for money, then you are no longer serving God.
-At that point you have become God's enemy, because you have chosen to disobey God in exchange for cash.
-You have accepted a bribe and perverted the Word of God, and you will be held accountable for that.
+If you choose to serve God then you must be willing to sacrifice everything else - including money.
+However, if you sell out God in exchange for money then you're no longer serving God.
+At that point you've become God's enemy because you've chosen to disobey God in exchange for cash.
+Churches have taken a bribe in exchange for their silence - and God will hold them accountable for that.

-Paul was able to say that he preached the whole counsel of God:
+The apostle Paul was able to say that he had preached the whole counsel of God: